Authors: Dr. Sav Zwickl and Dr. Alex Wong.

 In our survey, over half of the people experiencing pelvic pain after starting testosterone found ‘pain-killers’ useful for relieving pelvic pain.
 Non-steroidal anti-inflammatory drugs (e.g., Ibuprofen, Diclofenac and Aspirin) and paracetamol appear to be the most helpful.

-Localised estrogen treatments such as Vagifem are typically effective in treating vulvovaginal atrophy, which may, in turn, reduce pelvic pain.
+Localised oestrogen treatments such as Vagifem are typically effective in treating vulvovaginal atrophy, which may, in turn, reduce pelvic pain.
 Lubricants are also useful for sexual activity, in reducing the risk of tearing and pain during sexual activity.

 For people who experience persistent periods when using testosterone, common treatment options include intrauterine devices (IUD) and progesterone tablets or implants.